BDSI-Utwente/bdsi.utwente.nl/_events/workshops/data-science-week-2025-Q1/data-science-week-2025-Q1.md

 ### Staff, students, family, and friends

-Everyone related to the University of Twente and their friends and family can join.
-You can join with friends, colleagues or even family.
-The event is open to both novices and experts, and everyone in between.
-You can join the datathon as a team, alone, or skip it altogether and only participate in the workshops.
+Everyone related to the University of Twente and their friends and family can join any of the events during the Data Science Week.
+The lunch talks in particular are meant to be open to everyone who has an interest in the topic.

+The datathon is open to both novices and experts, and everyone in between.
+You can join as a team, alone, or skip it altogether and only participate in the workshops.
+As long as one person in the team is affiliated with the University of Twente, you're free (in fact, encouraged!) to invite friends, (external) colleagues, and/or family to join your team.
 If you do join alone, you can choose to be assigned to a team with other data science enthusiasts, or go at it alone.

+## What is required to compete in the datathon?
 ### Some experience with R or Python

 {% include card.html title_element="h3" title="<span style='color: var(--accent-colour, #008eaa);'>Some programming knowledge is required!</span>" content="